-Certain senior officers of CW Advisors are also associated with Congress Asset.
-Paul A. Lonergan, Chief Executive Officer of CW Advisors also personally serves on the Management Committee of Congress Asset as a non-voting member.
+Paul A. Lonergan, Chairman of the Board of CW Advisors personally serves on the Management Committee of Congress Asset as a non-voting member.

-Certain senior officers of Congress Asset are also associated with CW Advisors .
 Daniel Lagan, Chief Executive Officer and Chief Investment Officer of Congress Asset is a member of CW Advisors' Board.